SEO writing for beginners: best practices and checklist

 For this reason, each heading needs to be contextually relevant and descriptive of the content under it.
 Since search engine crawlers pay close attention to the article structure, headings are gold for keywords, too.

-💡 Interested in the best practices for SEO heading tags?
+💡 Interested in SEO writing best practices for heading tags?
 Read our guide on how to optimize headers.

 3. Pay attention to keyword placement